tobiasbeiser/uibk-poc-datastructure-benchmark/exercise12/sheet_12_sol.md

 ### Results

-Both profilers were able to identitfy the hotspots in the LUA interpreter. `luaV_execute` takes up most of the execution time and is responsibly for calling the `luaD_pretailcall` and `luaD_precall` functions, which are called the most as well as `luaH_getshortst`.
-Optimizing these functions for our `fib.lua` program will yield the greatest improvement.
+Both profilers were able to identitfy the hotspots in the LUA interpreter. `luaV_execute` takes up most of the execution time and, among other things, is responsible for calling the `luaD_pretailcall`, `luaD_precall` and `luaH_getshortst` functions, which are called very often.
+These functions don't run for a long time but we thought we can probably get some performance improvement by inlining them to decrease the overhead of the function calls.
+Interestingly enough, the program spends most of its time for `close_state`, which according to gprof happens spontaneously.
+The descendant which runs the longest is `GCTM`.
+From this we deduced that the biggest room for improvement lies within the functions responsible for the cleaning of memory/Garbage Collection.

 ## C) Code Understanding